How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Sometimes even after following all steps carefully, some stubborn spots refuse to budge.
 Here’s how you can troubleshoot:

-• Dried Blood That Won’t Lift: Re-soak overnight in cold enzyme detergent solution; repeat hydrogen peroxide treatment cautiously.
+• Dried Blood That Won’t Lift: Re-soak overnight in cold enzyme detergent solution; repeat hydrogen peroxide treatment cautiously if the fabric is white or colorfast.

 • Pillowcase Fabric Sensitive To Bleach: Skip hydrogen peroxide; rely more on enzyme detergents and repeated soaking cycles.

-• Persistent Yellowish Residue After Washing: This may be residual iron deposits from hemoglobin—treat with oxygen-based bleach safe for fabric type (check label instructions).
+• Persistent Yellowish Residue After Washing: This may be leftover discoloration from the blood stain—treat with oxygen-based bleach safe for the fabric type, checking the care label instructions first.

 • Pillowcase Discoloration Post-Treatment: Use color-safe detergents next time; always test any chemical agent on hidden areas first.

-• Mildew Smell After Air Drying: Ensure thorough drying under sunlight or use low-heat dryer cycle once stain removal is complete to avoid musty odors.
+• Mildew Smell After Air Drying: Ensure thorough drying in a well-ventilated spot or use a low-heat dryer cycle only once stain removal is complete to avoid musty odors.

 Patience is key here—repeat treatments sometimes are necessary without damaging your pillowcase material.